What do you think about ISP?

 Contribution to the SDG's

+Contributing to development.
 Through the use of research results, knowledge and skills our supported research groups and networks are contributing to the achievement of several of the United Nation's Sustainable Development Goals (SDGs).

 Chemistry Bangladesh.
 A research group at University of Dhaka has contributed to the “Bangladesh Food Act 2013”.
 The act is now a food safety law ensuring peoples right to access safe food.
 The group was also part in the creation of the “Formalin Control Act 2015”, a licensing system for the import and use of the solvent Formalin, used to preserve fresh food in Bangladesh.